symfony/symfony-docs/contributing/code/bc.rst

 All classes tagged with ``@api`` are also **safe for extension**.
 That means
 that:

-* You can safely use protected properties and methods.
+* You can safely access protected properties and methods.

+* You can safely call protected methods.

 * You can safely override protected properties.

-* You can safely override public or protected methods.
+* You can safely override public and protected methods.

 Internal Classes